 Basic Neuron Types

-Neurons also vary with respect to their functions:
+These fundamental members of the nervous system also vary with respect to their functions.

 • Sensory neurons carry signals from the outer parts of your body (periphery) into the central nervous system.